Gold for the Caesars: Production

 The film was shot near Terni in 1962.
+Filming commenced September 1962.

+Dahlia Lavi was originally announced as the female lead.

 André De Toth is credited as the director in the American version of the film.
 The Italian version of the film credits Sabatino Ciuffini as the director, while De Toth is credited as the "supervising director".
 This would make the film Ciuffini's only directorial role.

 Second unit director Riccardo Freda, who is officially credited as a second unit director, stated that "I claim the whole film as mine from start to finish.
 The producers put De Toth aside on the second day of shooting.
-André De Toth did not shoot anything."
-In his memoirs, De Toth did not mention shooting the film nor did Anthony Slide's book De Toth on De Toth, which De Toth described the film as "a vacation, taking a breather between climbing new peaks.
+André de Toth did not shoot anything."

+The film was one of several De Toth made in Italy, others including Morgan the Pirate and The Moguls.
+De Toth described his films in Italy as "a vacation, taking a breather between climbing new peaks.
 Unfortunately, I climbed the wrong one, and when I skied down one of the Swiss Alps, I broke my neck.
 And that wasn't on the schedule," which only had De Toth return to directing in 1968.

+In his memoirs, De Toth mentions the film in passing in De Toth on De Toth.
+He said "I loved Italy, I loved them [the actors in his iflms] and the dolce vita.
+I did what I could, I was up front, I didn’t hoodwink them or myself.
+Those films served them and were good for me as an experiment."

-Lastly, the films female lead Mylène Demongeot wrote in her own autobiography Tiroirs secrets stated that "De Toth seemed more interested in playing golf than in movies.
+The film's female lead Mylène Demongeot wrote in her own autobiography Tiroirs secrets stated that "De Toth seemed more interested in playing golf than in movies.
 He willingly left free ground to Riccardo Freda, who shot very spectacular scenes."

+Ron Randell called the film "sheer murder.
+It was a miracle no one was killed."
+He said Ricardo Freda was "a killer - but a great action director.
+He seemingly doesn't care if you're stepped on by a horse."